13 Amazing Facts About Donald Trump

 During an appearance on a show hosted by the comedian Conan O’Brien, the real estate tycoon claimed that he had never used an ATM.
 That’s probably true given that he grew up rich and has always had servants to run errands for him.

-10. The US President-elect has had an Honorary degree revoked
+10. The U.S. President-elect has had an Honorary degree revoked

 In recognition of his business success and achievements, the University of Scotland awarded an honorary degree to Trump.
 It was, however, revoked in 2015 because the university felt the would-be future president of the United States no longer represented the values and ethos of the university.

-11. Trump the billionaire has ever cashed a 13-cent check
+11. Trump the billionaire has even cashed a 13-cent check

-As a satirical magazine Spy conducted an experiment where it incorporated a company named National Refund Clearinghouse and sent checks of ridiculously low amounts beginning with $1.11 to $0.64 to $0.13.
+As a satirical, magazine Spy conducted an experiment where it incorporated a company named National Refund Clearinghouse and sent checks of ridiculously low amounts beginning with $1.11 to $0.64 to $0.13.

-“We could however, send them checks for minuscule sums of money—sums so small they couldn’t fund as much as a minute of the recipients’ existence—and see who would bother to bank these teensy amounts of money,” said Spy Magazine.
+“We could however, send them checks for minuscule sums of money—sums so small they couldn’t fund as much as a minute of the recipients’ existence—and see who would bother to bank these teensy amounts of money,” said Spy magazine.

 Trump and a Saudi arms dealer were the only ones to cash the 13-cent check!